ericwoud/buildR64arch/README.md

 Now includes a patch so that temperature is regulated at 87 instead of 47 degrees!
 Delete the file dtb-patch/dts-cpu-thermal.patch before building, if you do not want to.

-The script can be run from Arch Linux and Debian/Ubuntu (debian/ubuntu currently untested).
+The script can be run from Arch Linux and Debian/Ubuntu.

 The script only formats the SD card and installs packages and configures them.
 Nothing needs to be build.
 Everything that is build, is installed with prebuild packages.
 These packages can be updated through the AUR.

 The script is in development and uses sudo.
 Any bug may possibly delete everything permanently!